trinhminh11/OPT-mini-project/README.md

 All solutions just use some basic Heuristic Algorithm and GA.
 Most of them are not exact or maybe not even close to the optimal solutions, some of them are indeed exact Algorithms but need to be proven.
 Use for reference only.

-About the 1st, 2nd, 3rd and 9th Projects, due to the checker of the website is BUG so I have not posted my submit code for those yet.
+About the 1st, 2nd, and 3rd Projects, due to the checker of the website is BUG so I have not posted my submit code for those yet.